 Hydrating body wraps use creams and gels to soften, soothe, and hydrate the skin.
 Again, it's important to get a body scrub beforehand so the rich cream doesn't sit on the outermost dead skin cells.
 Usually, the spa will use a super-luxurious body cream from its line.
 Generally, with a hydrating wrap, the therapist just massages in the body cream.
 You don't want to wash it off.

-The effect is temporary, but it's good if you want to look fantastic for a wedding.
-And if you get them once or twice a week, the effect is longer lasting!
+The effect is temporary, but it's good if you want to look fantastic for a wedding, for example.
+And if you get them once or twice a week, the effect is longer lasting.

 What Happens During a Body Wrap?

 A body wrap should begin with exfoliation, and a salt scrub or body polish is much superior to dry brushing.
 You lie down on whatever you will eventually be wrapped in—often plastic or mylar, but sometimes towels or sheets.

 Watch Now: How Does a Body Wrap Work?

 It's also best for a massage therapist to do the body wrap because they naturally incorporate massage techniques as they apply the product.
 But most spas give the stand-alone body treatments to the esthetician as well.
 You might have to get a signature treatment to be able to get a massage therapist.
 Once the product is on, you’re wrapped to stay warm, usually for 20 minutes.
 Oftentimes the therapist leaves the room, but sometimes they stay and give you a scalp massage.

 When the time is up, you’re unwrapped and the body mask has to come off.
 This is why this process often takes place in wet rooms, equipped with a shower, wettable, or Vichy shower.
 You might either jump in a shower or the therapist will rinse you off with a handheld shower or a special Vichy shower that feels fabulous.
 Then you dry off, and there’s usually an application of lotion to moisturize your skin.